What is ClimateActionWR?

-Dave Blake is the Business Development Manager and Manager of Energy Programs at REEP Green Solutions.
+Dave Blake is the Associate Director and Manager of Energy Programs at Reep Green Solutions.
 Dave also serves on the board of directors of Green Communities Canada.
-Dave currently resides in Wilmot Township, and is committed to leading Waterloo Region to make sustainability the norm.
+Dave is committed to helping the people of Waterloo Region to live sustainably.

 Carole is an architect practicing locally in Waterloo Region with over 20 years experience in the profession.
 Always seeking to incorporate 'green' as best practice, she practices mindful design that integrates people, their communities and the environment.
 She looks forward to contributing to and learning from the diverse experiences and activities of the committee.

 Luis is a Realtor who practices throughout Waterloo Region with his wife.
 He has 5 years experience in the industry and has over 10 years of prior experience in Project Management of ICI Landscaping projects.
 Luis currently resides in Waterloo with his family and is a proud Cambridge native.
 He is excited to join the ClimateActionWR committee and looks forward to learning from diverse experiences and perspectives.

 Blake is an engineering graduate who has long running interests in health, sustainability, energy efficiency and conservation.
 His wife is a Naturopathic Doctor and they live with their daughter in Midtown KW.
 Blake has a strong sense of community and hopes to apply his technical knowledge to help build a sustainable future for Waterloo Region.